cgwire/kitsu/docs/assignation/README.md

 Now, everybody knows what to do and who is doing what!

-## Assign tasks from detailed Task Type page
+## Assign tasks from the detailed Task Type page

-You can decide to assign task from the detailed task type page. the advantage if that you can focus in only one task type and have more information, as for the lenght for a shot or focus on a specific asset type.
+You can decide to assign tasks from the detailed task type page.
+The advantage is that you can focus on only one task type and have more information, such as the length of a shot, or focus on a specific asset type.

 In the Detailed Task Type page, click on a status to open the comment panel.

-From here you ahve the same option as for the global page.
+From here, you have the same option as for the global page.

-You can select one or several task at the same time to assign a user.
+You can select one or several tasks simultaneously to assign a user.